 Making that first loaf gave me the confidence to bake more, which I did.

 First I tried a cast iron dutch oven, but my bread burned.
 Then I sent for a Pampered Chef Stoneware Bread Bowl that gave me remarkable looking results the first time I baked with it.

 Still, this was not enough.
-The sourdough bread bug had bitten me hard and over the next two years, I added proofing baskets, dough scapers (both metal and plastic), a baguette pan, a pyrex cloche, a lame, a Danish whisk, and a Kitchen Aid Mixer.
+The sourdough bread bug had bitten me hard and over the next two years, I added proofing baskets, dough scrapers (both metal and plastic), a baguette pan, a pyrex cloche, a lame, a Danish dough whisk, and a Kitchen Aid Mixer.

 But of all my purchases, the tool that works best in my home oven is that stoneware bowl I purchased first.
 Since then, of course I have purchased many more tools, some of which are listed here:

 In the comment section below tell us about your favorite tool and be sure to look at our post that describes even more equipment.